SerpicoProject/Serpico/README.md

 ¥
 ∆

-# This is read as for each finding
+# This is read as:
+for each finding
 if dread_total is less than 50
 if dread_total is greater than 30